donal/odnd-junior-3lbb/README.md

 ### Initiative

 Initiative is determined by the DM, or if necessary, by each side (or each group of combatants) rolling a 1d6.
-The side with the higher roll gains intiative.
+The side with the higher roll gains initiative.

+Initiative may be adjusted by Dexterity.

 Examples where an initiative roll isn't needed:

 * Missile fire and spells always go before enemy closes distance for melee
-* Longer weapons strike before shorter ones when joining melee
+* Longer weapons (those with a higher Class) strike before shorter ones when joining melee
+* Shorter weapons (those with a lower Class) strike before shorter ones when in melee

 Examples where an initiative roll is needed:

-* Who strikes first in melee
+* Who strikes first in melee with monsters that don't use weapons
 * Missile fire versus spell casting

 ### Turn order